-Retain the regional architectural character in our villages and towns and developed the local or regional character against global uniformity.
+Retain regional architectural character in our villages and towns.

-Have contemporary architecture echo contemporary achievement in technology and knowledge and come up with innovative, compatible and intelligent systems by way of research.
+Have contemporary architecture echo contemporary achievement in technology and knowledge.

-Make contemporary built environments of a standard of construction and architecture and ecological sustainability, which matches the best in our past.
+Make contemporary built environments of a standard of construction and architecture which matches the best in our past, I I.

 Better support the activities of the micro, small and medium enterprises in our design and construction industry.